rohit7044/rohit7044/README.md

 - 🌱 I’m currently learning 3D Face Reconstruction and Neural Fields
 - 💞️ I’m looking to collaborate on Generative Models
 - 📫 How to reach me- rdas.879@gmail.com
+- Mantaining clean code is a trait of a healthy developer

 <!---
 rohit7044/rohit7044 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.